ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/parametric-functions.md

 **Example**

-It can be used when events are A->B->C->D->E-> and you want to know the event following B->C, which is D.
+It can be used when events are A->B->C->D->E and you want to know the event following B->C, which is D.

 The query statement searching the event following A->B: